 Continuous Data Import from Object Storage Using Pipe

-Pipe is a powerful data import feature in the Lakehouse platform.
+Pipe is a powerful data import feature in the Singdata Lakehouse platform.
 It allows users to read data directly from object storage at a fixed frequency and import it into the Lakehouse.
-By implementing a file detection mechanism, Pipe supports micro-batch processing to load files, enabling users to quickly access the latest data.
+By implementing a file detection mechanism, Pipe supports micro-batch file loading, enabling quick access to the latest data.
 It is particularly suitable for scenarios requiring real-time or near-real-time data processing.

 How Pipe Works